xaviergonzalezarriolaliza/HubOS_XGA/docs/HubOS_QA_Engineer_Homework_XGA.inlined.md

   - Login only succeeds with exact room and surname (with or without leading zero).
   - All invalid or malformed inputs are rejected with a clear error message.
 - **Should NOT happen:**
-  - Login with partial names (e.g., 'Will' for 'Willem Dafoe') should not succeed (currently, it does—security issue).
+  - Login with partial names (e.g., 'Will' for 'Daf,afo,foe') should not succeed (currently, it does—security issue).
   - Login with extra/double zeros or special characters should not succeed.

 ---